xavipolo/GettingAndCleaningData/CodeBook.md

   * Merge train and test data
   * Filter data to get only std and mean variables
   * Rename columns with descriptions
-* Join Activity and Main data
+* Join Activity, Main and Subject data